MGallo-Code/Studiosity/README.md

 - **Security**: Secure connection to the database, and management of credentials.

 ### Client-Side

-- **Technologies**: HTML5, CSS3, JavaScript for a dynamic UI.
-CSS3 for responsive design through media queries and flexible layouts.
-- **Frameworks**: Choice between React or Vue.js for a single-page application, focusing on component structure, state management, and routing.
+- **Frameworks**: Vue.js for a single-page application, focusing on component structure, state management, and routing.
 - **Responsive Design**: Wireframes illustrate design principles for various devices.
 Utilization of Bootstrap or Tailwind CSS for responsive UI.

 ### Hosting